-The exercise of our faith requires that we sincerely desire the Lord's help and open ourselves to His love without hesitation.
+Like the blind man, the exercise of our faith requires that we sincerely desire the Lord's help and open ourselves to His love without hesitation.
 Saint Cyril of Alexandria says, "Faith is able to resist all and to triumph over all . . .
 The voice of one invoking in faith stops Christ, for He looks back upon them who call upon Him in faith."
 In other words, the Lord does not ignore those who approach Him in faith.

-With love and compassion, the Lord Jesus had the blind man brought to Him and asks, "What do you want me to do for you?"
+With love and compassion, the Lord had the blind man brought to Him and asks, "What do you want me to do for you?"
 Jesus did not ask because He did not know, but rather, He was giving an opportunity for the blind man to put into words the greatest need of his life.
-The Lord always knows what we need before we even ask (Matthew 6:8), and yet because of His love for us, He wants us to come to Him in faith and ask freely.
-The Lord Jesus says, "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you" (Luke 11:9), for "men always ought to pray and not lose heart" (Luke 18:1).
-The blind man made a specific request of his need with faith, and the Lord answered accordingly.
-The Lord wants us to ask freely that He might answer us in mercy.
-He interacts with us in a relational way - that is, in a personal way.
+God always knows what we need before we even ask, and yet, because of His love for us, He wants us to come to Him in faith and ask freely.

+Christ tells us to always ask, and it will be given to us.
+He tells us to always seek, because we will find Him, and always knock, because He will open the door for us.
+He tells us to always pray and never lose heart.

+With faith, the blind man presented his need to the Lord, and He answered accordingly.
+The Lord wants us to ask freely, that He might answer us in mercy.
+He interacts with us in a relational way, that is, in a personal way.
 This requires that we exercise our free will and come to Him in trust, as in all healthy relationships.

-The blind man replied, "Lord, let me receive my sight."
+The blind man asked the Lord to restore his sight.
+He presented his specific request, his personal need.
 He had already addressed Jesus as the Messiah, and now he addresses Him as "Lord," that is, a title used for God.
 Jesus is the Christ, the Messiah, and He is God the Son.
 In faith, the blind man was already seeing things that eyes could not see.

 The Lord said to him, "Receive your sight; your faith has made you well."
-Immediately the blind man received his sight and followed Him, glorifying God, and all the people, when they saw it, gave praise to God.
-Notice how quickly the blind man is healed after Jesus says only nine words.
+Immediately the blind man received his sight and followed Him, glorifying God.
+All the people, when they saw it, gave praise to God.
+Notice how quickly the blind man is healed after Jesus says only those nine words.

 How wonderful that a sincere, short prayer from the heart (a cry for help such as "have mercy on me") is readily received and answered by the Lord.
 The disposition of our hearts is vital.
-Recall that the thief on the cross was the first to go to paradise and all he said was "remember me when You come into Your kingdom" (Luke 23:42).
+Recall that the thief on the cross was the first to go to paradise and all he asked was for the Lord to remember him in His Kingdom.
 The Lord answered him because he asked in repentance and humility.

-Even though the blind man was only one voice on the fringes of a crowd, the Lord saw his strong faith, hope, sincerity and responded in love and compassion.
+Even though the blind man was only one voice on the fringes of a crowd, the Lord saw his strong faith, hope, sincerity, and responded in love and compassion.
 The blind man asked for mercy, and he received mercy.
 He asked to be healed, and the Lord opened the eyes of his body as He had already opened the eyes of his soul.
 He received his sight and followed Jesus, glorifying God, and when they saw it, all the people gave praise to God!